Dr-Calvin/Project-Atlas/README.md

 Country Data
 ========

-This is an app that queries an API to obtain information about countries
+This is an app that queries an API to obtain information about countries and then queries another API to obtain the current weather information in a searched capital city.

 Access